willlma/breathe/README.md

 Add websites you'd rather not waste your time on to `manifest.json`'s `matches` item (using wildcards if you'd like to ignore entire domains), then reload the extension.

 ## Notes
 1. You'll need to use Firefox Developer Edition to keep the extension installed permanently.
+Then visit [about:config](about:config) and change `xpinstall.signatures.required` to false and download the zip from the [releases page](https://github.com/willlma/breathe/releases).